Education Outreach Program:|

 improvement of our environment.

 An Advisory Committee,

 consisting of individuals representing various industry and governmental

 organizations, operators, drilling contractors and service companies,

 oversees the Education Outreach Program.
 An Education Outreach Mission Statement has been developed, and goals and objectives to

 develop vision, direction and planning outreach strategies have also

-Assisting the Education Director is the Offshore Energy Center Education Committee (OECEC) consisting of
+Assisting the Education Director is the Oilfield Energy Center Education Committee (OECEC) consisting of

 educators from the surrounding area.
 Together, these members have aligned various science state curricula with the Project E3: Expanding Energy Education, developed curriculum, facilitated and